 It is interesting to note that certain combinations of past tense and future tense operators may be used to express complex tenses in English.
 For example, FPA, corresponds to sentence A in the future perfect tense, (as in ‘20 seconds from now the light will have changed’).
 Similarly, PPA expresses the past perfect tense.

-For a more detailed discussion of temporal logic, see the entry on temporal logic.
+For a more detailed discussion, see the entry on temporal logic.

 The founder of modal logic, C. I. Lewis, defined a series of modal logics which did not have □ as a primitive symbol.
 Lewis was concerned to develop a logic of conditionals that was free of the so called Paradoxes of Material Implication, namely the classical theorems A→(~A→B) and B→(A→B).
 He introduced the symbol for “strict implication” and developed logics where neither A(~AB) nor B(AB) is provable.
 The modern practice has been to define AB by □(A→B), and use modal logics governing □ to obtain similar results.
 However, the provability of such formulas as (A&~A)B in such logics seems at odds with concern for the paradoxes.
 Anderson and Belnap (1975) have developed systems R (for Relevance Logic) and E (for Entailment) which are designed to overcome such difficulties.
 These systems require revision of the standard systems of propositional logic.
-(For a more detailed discussion of relevance logic, see the entry on relevance logic.)
+(See Mares (2004) and the entry on relevance logic.)

-David Lewis (1973) has developed special conditional logics to handle counterfactual expressions, that is, expressions of the form ‘if A were to happen then B would happen’.
+David Lewis (1973) and others have developed conditional logics to handle counterfactual expressions, that is, expressions of the form ‘if A were to happen then B would happen’.
 (Kvart (1980) is another good source on the topic.)
 Counterfactual logics differ from those based on strict implication because the former reject while the latter accept contraposition.

 The purpose of logic is to characterize the difference between valid and invalid arguments.
 A logical system for a language is a set of axioms and rules designed to prove exactly the valid arguments statable in the language.
 Creating such a logic may be a difficult task.
 The logician must make sure that the system is sound, i.e. that every argument proven using the rules and axioms is in fact valid.
 Furthermore, the system should be complete, meaning that every valid argument has a proof in the system.
 Demonstrating soundness and completeness of formal systems is a logician's central concern.